-There is a specific and very clear purpose for this Pilot Experience, which is the application, in an educational environment, of new systems of manufacturing and construction existing in the field of the offshore metal construction towards the promotion of green renewable energy.
+The purpose for this Pilot Experience was the application, in an educational environment, of new systems of manufacturing and construction existing in the field of the offshore metal construction towards the promotion of green renewable energy.

-The construction of an offshore structure will be replicated according to industry standards and procedures but in an educational environment.
-Automated robot welding and innovative NDT (non-destructive testing) will be used in this pilot experience, within the welding processes and procedures, in order to align with the new technologies driving Industry 4.0.
+The construction of an offshore structure was replicated according to industry standards and procedures but in an educational environment.
+Automated robot welding and innovative NDT (non-destructive testing) was used in this Pilot Experience, within the welding processes and procedures, in order to align with the new technologies driving Industry 4.0.

-Besides, a prototype of a windmill turbine will be built, which will show students the Magnus Effect concept.
-Lectures for VET students and teachers focused on technologies and applications that will complement these activities will be also provided.
+A prototype of a windmill turbine was built, which showed students the Magnus Effect concept.
+Lectures for VET students and teachers focused on technologies and applications and complemented the practical activities.

 Steps of the Magnus Effect Pilot Experience

-The innovative aspect of this Pilot Experience is the close collaboration between institutions, i.e. shipyards, auxiliary companies and the VET centre, which will allow a direct knowledge transfer from industry to the next generation of workers.
-Local industrial partners from the shipbuilding sector are keen to collaborate with VET education centres.
-However, companies within the shipbuilding sector will be contacted throughout Europe too, using the existing network linked to mobility projects and Erasmus associations.
+The innovative aspect of this Pilot Experience was the close collaboration between institutions, i.e. shipyards, auxiliary companies and the VET centre, which allowed direct knowledge transfer from industry to the next generation of workers.
+Local industrial partners from the shipbuilding sector were keen to collaborate with VET education centres.
+However, companies within the shipbuilding sector were also contacted throughout Europe.

 European Qualifications Framework (EQF) Level